ibm-cloud-docs/security-compliance/run-evaluation-cross-account.md

 * All Account Management services (`Viewer`, `Service Configuration Reader`)
 * Kubernetes Service (`Reader`, `Viewer`, `Administrator`, `Service Configuration Reader`)

-   This access policy is required to run the OpenShift Compliance Operator (OSCO) scan when an attachment is created.
+   This access policy is required to run the Red Hat OpenShift Compliance Operator (OSCO) scan when an attachment is created.
    {: important}

 * All Identity and Access enabled services (`Reader`, `Viewer`, `Service Configuration Reader`)